Philip MJ Trevelyan

 MS2S16 - Algorithms

 53. P.M.J.
-Trevelyan and J. Kent, Large Time Growth Rates of Rayleigh-Taylor Instabilities in Porous Media, submitted to J. Eng.
+Trevelyan, J. Kent and A. De Wit, Rayleigh-Taylor Instabilities of Classical Diffusive Density Profiles for Miscible Fluids in Porous Media: A Linear Stability Analysis, submitted to J. Eng.
 Math. in (2020).

 51. S. Cowell, J. Kent and P.M.J.
 Trevelyan, Rayleigh-Taylor Instabilities in Miscible Fluids with Initially Piecewise Linear Density Profiles, J. Eng.
 Math., 121, 57-83, (2020).